 - We will seek to use public land for public gain, particularly in relation to housing, transport and recreation.
 We will seek to significantly expand the Council’s land-holding, in conjunction with the Land Development Agency.
 Assembling public land banks is one of the key tools to addressing Ireland chronic housing problems and will be a key focus of our Councillors.

 - We will ensure that the planning enforcement and derelict sites functions of our local authorities are active and responsive to complaints from the public and that there is proper follow through.

-- We will ensure that our Councils fulfil their responsibilities in relation to protecting and promoting the heritage of their area.
+- We will ensure that our Councils fulfill their responsibilities in relation to protecting and promoting the heritage of their area.

 Building New Homes - Tackling the Crisis

 Ireland is in the middle of its second housing crisis in just a decade.
 Homelessness is at record levels.
 If we want to tackle the current crisis and prevent more, then we have to radically change our approach.